Barking, London: Transport

 The town is situated mostly north of the A13 road and east of the River Roding near its confluence with the River Thames in east London.
 The Thames View Estate, Barking Reach (a small housing estate) and Barking Riverside are south of the A13.
 The South Woodford to Barking Relief Road (part of the A406 North Circular Road) runs through the Roding Valley, and access to the town centre is by its junction with the A124, which until the late 1920s was the main route to and from London.
 Barking station is a local transport hub and is served by the London Underground, London Overground, c2c and London Bus and East London Transit routes.
 The east of Barking is served by Upney Underground station and the area south of the A13 is served by Barking Riverside railway station.
 The East London Transit bus rapid transit has a station beside the Vicarage Field Shopping Centre.
 The western end of the Yiwu-London railway line from China to the UK is located in Barking at the DB Eurohub.
 It ran its first service in January 2017.

 Culture

 Music

-The singer-songwriter and activist Billy Bragg was born in Barking.

 Neil Young recorded two tracks for his classic album Harvest, "A Man Needs a Maid" and "There's a World" with the London Symphony Orchestra at Barking Assembly Hall (now the Broadway theatre), released in 1972.

 Electronic band Underworld named their 2010 album Barking after the town.
 The band are associated with nearby Romford.

-Irish band U2's guitarist Dave Evans (known as the Edge) was born in Barking to Welsh parents.

 The artist Ramz wrote a song called "Barking" in 2017.

-English singer Megan McKenna was born in Barking.